Monday, December 21, 2009

 2. It's a Wonderful Life - George Bailey was another one of those movie heroes who did the right thing even though it wasn't always exactly what he wanted to do.
 This is one I have to watch at Christmas, just to recharge my "do-gooder" batteries to get through another year.George's speech to Mr. Potter captures the frustration of every man who ever tried to do the right thing only to be thwarted by some selfish evil old spider.

 3. Scrooge - The musical version with Albert Finney is brilliant.
 Finney is Scrooge at his nasty best and convincingly delivers the moment of giddy release that comes from letting go of your sins and accepting the forgiveness and good will of your fellow man.
 Again, another movie where the good guys do the right thing no matter the consequences.
 Bob Crachett is as brave a man as any muscled up knight in armor.
-"Thank you very much....that's the nicest thing that anyone's ever done for me!"
+My favorite bit is where the soup man dances on Scrooge's coffin and sings "Thank you very much....that's the nicest thing that anyone's ever done for me!"
+And old Scrooge on the sidelines with the Ghost of Christmas yet to come, dances along with the song.

 4. Haunted Honeymoon / Hold That Ghost / Ghostbreakers - These three movies are our Halloween trilogy every year.
 We don't do horror movies at my house.
 These are great fun.
 Gene Wilder and Gilda Radner are wonderful and the "Ballin' the Jack" duet between Gilda and Dom Deluise is priceless.
 The bit with the candle that Lou Costello does in Hold That Ghost is fall on the floor funny no matter how many times you see it.
-Bob Hope has possibly the greatest line in movie history when a local guy describes zombies as "...walking around with dead eyes and no will of their own."
+Bob Hope has possibly the greatest line in movie history when he asks a local guy what a zombie is.
+The man describes zombies as "...walking around with dead eyes and no will of their own."
 Bob shoots back.
 "Like Democrats?"

 5. Star Wars - When I sat in the theater during the opening of that movie and that enormous star destroyer passed overhead, lasers blazing, I knew I was in for something I'd never seen before.
-I love every episode. "“It’s not impossible.
+I love every episode.
+Luke Skywalker: “It’s not impossible.
 I used to bulls eye wamp rats in my T-16 back home, they’re not much bigger than 2 meters."

 6. The Quiet Man - John Wayne and Maureen O'Hara at their best.
 The scene where he drags her 5 miles back to her brother, across the fields and through the sheep poop is hysterical.
 One of the bystanders offers Wayne a stick saying, "Sir!
 Sir!
 Here’s a good stick to beat the lovely lady!"
 The look on his face is priceless.